JumpingYang001/webrtc/g3doc/style-guide.md

 `std::function` is allowed, but remember that it's not the right tool for every occasion.
-Prefer to use interfaces when that makes sense, and consider `rtc::FunctionView` for cases where the callee will not save the function object.
+Prefer to use interfaces when that makes sense, and consider `webrtc::FunctionView` for cases where the callee will not save the function object.
 Prefer `absl::AnyInvocable` over `std::function` when you can accomplish the task by moving the callable instead of copying it.